Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX Vega 56 should theoretically be much faster than the GeForce 9500 GT 1GB GDDR3 in general. (explain)
+Memory BandwidthThe Radeon RX Vega 56 should in theory perform a lot faster than the GeForce 9500 GT 1GB GDDR3 in general. (explain)

-Texel RateThe Radeon RX Vega 56 will be a lot (more or less 2843%) faster with regards to AF than the GeForce 9500 GT 1GB GDDR3. (explain)
+Texel RateThe Radeon RX Vega 56 is much (more or less 2843%) faster with regards to texture filtering than the GeForce 9500 GT 1GB GDDR3. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison